eshenfield/baldertext/README.md

 ## Run BalderText locally on your own system
+You might want to add additional functionality or play around with the existing code.
+To do so, you can run BalderText locally and tinker with the game!

 ### Requirements
 * [Node](https://nodejs.org/en/download/) version 10 or greater, and NPM (included in the Node installation bundle).